List of Monk characters: Ambrose Monk

 Ambrose Monk, played by John Turturro, is Adrian's older agoraphobic brother.
 Ambrose has both more severe problems than Adrian and more acute powers of observation.
 (Echoing the relationship between Sherlock Holmes and his more cerebral but sedentary brother Mycroft).

 As stated by Adrian in "Mr. Monk and the Three Pies", Ambrose has not left his house for 32 years, having last set foot outside in 1972.
 Adrian also reveals that Ambrose and their mother were in a state of catatonia after their father left.
 In fact, Ambrose did not even leave his room for an unspecified amount of time.

 He can be seen in person in three episodes: "Mr. Monk and the Three Pies", "Mr. Monk Goes Home Again" and "Mr. Monk's 100th Case", as well as in home movies he spliced together himself during "Mr. Monk Is on the Air".
 He has a romantic interest in Natalie Teeger, Adrian's second assistant.
 Ambrose writes owner's manuals for many different consumer products in multiple languages which he taught himself (seven and a half, as of "Mr. Monk and the Three Pies"; the half is for his ongoing study of Mandarin Chinese).
-The house is cluttered with his work, piles of newspapers (every single day since he last left the house), and filing cabinets that are stuffed with his father's mail spanning the entirety of his father's absence.
+The house is cluttered with his work, piles of newspapers (every single day since Ambrose last left the house), and filing cabinets that are stuffed with his father's mail spanning the entirety of his father's absence.

 Ambrose blames himself for Trudy's death.
-When she was killed by the bomb planted under her car, she had gone on an errand to buy him some cough medicine at his request.
-Guilt-ridden, Ambrose avoided all contact with Adrian for seven years after the incident.
+When she was killed by the bomb planted under her car, she had gone on an errand to buy Ambrose some cough medicine at his request.
+Guilt-ridden, Ambrose avoided all contact with Adrian for seven years after that incident.

 Ever since their father left, Ambrose has been obsessed with the idea of his return, even to the point of preparing a dinner plate for him every night, just in case.
 Adrian feels differently, believing his father will never return.
 However, their father shows up at Ambrose's doorstep to leave a note.
 Adrian and Ambrose miss their father's appearance while in an ambulance because they think he has been poisoned by a Neptune candy bar.
 Their father leaves a note, congratulating Ambrose on leaving the house.
 Ambrose has left the house three times: the first two times are in "Mr. Monk and the Three Pies", the first being when his next-door neighbor Pat van Ranken sets the house on fire, and the second to visit Trudy's grave, and the third one mentioned above in "Mr. Monk Goes Home Again".